Burn Hall School: The BHS Students' Council

-In 2022, the school, under the leadership of the Principal, Rev. Fr.
-Stalin Raja & the then Vice-Principal, Rev. Sr. Maria Suzzette AC, appointed the 1st Students' Council, headed by the Head Boy & his Deputy.
+In 2022, the school, the 1st Students' Council, headed by the Head Boy & his Deputy.

 In 2023, the 2nd Students' Council was appointed.

 Subsequently, the 3rd Students' Council was appointed on 9 May 2024.
-In an effort to encourage students' leadership qualities, the school increased the council's total capacity from 15 to 37.
+In an effort to encourage students' leadership qualities, the school increased the council's total capacity from 15 to 37 and later 41.

-The school is expected to appoint the 4th Students' Council in the next academic session in 2025.
+The school appointed the 4th Students' Council in the academic session of 2025.

 The BHS Editorial Board

 The school operates a 'Student run" editorial team for the management and publishing of its Yearbook "The Burn Hall Blaze" and the monthly newsletter "The Burn Hall Flame."